TurboGears/tg2docs/docs/turbogears/restdispatch.rst

 application, RestController is probably worth a look.

-Unlike `TGController <objectdispatch>`_, RestController provides a mechanism to access the request's method, not just the URL.
+Unlike :ref:`TGController <objectdispatch>`, RestController provides a mechanism to access the request's method, not just the URL.
 If you are not familiar with how HTTP requests work, think for a minute about the difference between sending a form with GET and POST.
 Primarily, developers use POST to